PublicDatasets/news-sources/README.md

 ```
+action: Remove
-criteria failed: (5) Does not try to mislead users, (6) Properly discloses sponsored or promoted posts
+criteria: (5) Does not try to mislead users, (6) Properly discloses sponsored or promoted posts
 proof: The name of the site misleads users to think it's about baseball but it is actually used to distribute paid financial press releases, which are not properly disclosed.
 Example: https://www.baseballdailydigest.com/2018/11/29/einsteinium-price-reaches-0-0956-on-exchanges-emc2.html
 site: https://baseballdailydigest.com, https://www.baseballdailydigest.com/feed
 ```